alice-i-cecile/feathers_inspector/PRs.md

 ## Log-style inspection

 - [] Implement `Display` for `TypeInfo` and contained types
-- [] Entity name resolution strategy
+- [] Pick and implement an entity name resolution strategy